WATERPROOFING HELP & ADVICE FROM NEWTON

-When tasked to waterproof retaining structures in accordance with the British Standard 8102:2009, professional waterproofing designers should consider using more than one type of waterproofing to provide enhanced protection of the structure and to achieve the necessary environmental grade.
+When tasked to waterproof retaining structures in accordance with BS 8102:2009, professional waterproofing designers should consider using more than one type of waterproofing to provide enhanced protection of the structure and to achieve the necessary environmental grade.

 Above: Newton combined waterproofing systems were applied to the Hotel Football in Manchester as part of a complex waterproofing design.